skillrepos/ai-3in1/labs.md

 **Purpose: In this lab, we’ll explore how agents can leverage external data stores via RAG and tie in our previous tool use.**

-1. For this lab, we're going to combine our previous agent that looks up weather with RAG to get information about offices based on a prompt and tell us what the weather is like for that location.
+1. For this lab, we're going to combine our previous agent that looks up weather with RAG to get information about offices based on a prompt and tell us what the weather is like for that locaion.

 <br><br>